razeware/razeware.github.io/_posts/2019-02-13-extending-pg-search-sort.md

 excerpt: "Adjusting the sort capabilities pg_search to provide better search results."
 ---

-PostgreSQL comes out of the box with fantastic full text search capabilities.
+PostgreSQL comes out of the box with fantastic full text-search capabilities.
 With a very robust feature set, it’s a popular option to implement search without having to use an external appliance like Elasticsearch or Solar.

 PostgreSQL is also the database behind [raywenderlich.com](https://www.raywenderlich.com/).
-Naturally it made sense to explore these features to build our very own [search page](https://www.raywenderlich.com/library).
-Fortunately there is a nice gem called [pg_search](https://github.com/Casecommons/pg_search) that leverages the search features in PostgreSQL and easily integrate them into a Rails app.
-It’s fairly simple to implement, once you’ve added it to your `Gemfile`, you can add full text search by including the module and calling the appropriate class methods.
+Naturally, it made sense to explore its features to build our very own [search page](https://www.raywenderlich.com/library).
+Fortunately, there is a nice gem called [pg_search](https://github.com/Casecommons/pg_search) that leverages the search features in PostgreSQL and easily integrate them into a Rails app.
+It’s fairly simple to implement: Once you’ve added it to your `Gemfile`, you can add full text search by including the module and calling the appropriate class methods.

 The gem gives a very intuitive API that lets you take advantage of many of PostgreSQL’s search features.
+[Author: TODO: Need a line of introduction into this code.]
 ```
 class Content < ApplicationRecord
   include PgSearch
   pg_search_scope :search, against: :name
 end
 ```

+[Author: TODO: What is "this" below?
+Is it the code above?
+Or pg_search?
+Or...?
+If it is "The code above..." then you don't need a line of transition out of the code.
+Otherwise, you need a line to let the reader know what they are looking at.
+"The code above x and y..."
+Shows something, but what? ]
 This gives you the ability to query results and sort them by a rank value.
 The rank value is a number based on how relevant each record is to your search term.
 The more relevant your record is, the higher the rank value should be.
 You can even set weights for multiple fields, allowing certain fields to be more important to the rank than others.
+[Author: TODO: Need a line of transition into this code.
+Is it demonstrating how you can set weights for multiple fields?
+If so, just something simple like, "You can see such weighting in action here:" or something like that. ]

 ```
 class Content < ApplicationRecord
   include PgSearch